Showing posts with label Keller. Show all posts

 5th Street Community Center (Old Tuscumbia Depot

-JW Kiser who had worked for the railroad convinced Southern Railroad to donate the bell to Woodward Avenue Baptist Church.
+JW Kiser, who had worked for the railroad, convinced the Southern Railroad to donate the bell to Woodward Avenue Baptist Church.
 It was used to signal children that it was time for Sunday School.

-The church no longer used the bell so the church donated the bell to the Tuscumbia Train Depot on October 21, 2007.
+The church no longer used the building, which was donated to the Tuscumbia Train Depot on October 21, 2007.

-Railroads use lights and hand signs so that train men and workers can "talk."
-The signs were first used over 130 years ago before people had radios.
-Railroads needed men to be able to send signals from far or near.
+Railroads use lights and hand signals so that trainmen and workers can "talk."
+The signs were first used over 130 years ago, before people had radios.
+Railroads needed men who could send signals from far or near.
 Many times, the signalman would be too far away to use a whistle or horn.
 Colors, lights, and hand signals were all used.

 Color Signals

-On the railroad, different colors have to mean.
-Flags are colored to send a message.
+On the railroad, different colors have to mean Something to send a message.
 Flag color signals are:

 Red - Stop